Water Flow Test

 Your flow rate refers to the amount of water coming out of your faucet in a certain amount of time, i.e., Gallons per Minute or (GPM).

 Water pressure, on the other hand, is determined by gravity rather than speed.
 Your home water pressure is the force exerted upon the water to get it from point A to point B. This force or pressure is measured in Pounds per Square Inch or (PSI).
+The pressure ensures that water flows efficiently through pipes and reaches your faucets, showers, and appliances at a consistent rate.
+However, maintaining adequate pressure is only part of the equation when it comes to a reliable water supply; understanding the composition of the water itself is equally important.
+This is where water quality analysis methods come into play, helping to evaluate the safety, clarity, and overall suitability of the water for consumption and household use.

 High pressure (PSI) does not lead to high flow rate (GPM) and vice versa.
 Normal water pressure and flow rate at one point might not correspond to the same at another point in the house, which might indicate the presence of obstruction or leak in the water supply system.
 Also, water flow at a certain point is affected by the number of water fixtures running simultaneously, i.e., running the shower, washing machine, dishwasher, and flushing the toilet at the same time.